tetris245/ULTRAbc/README.md

 Changes for future version

 * New command: antidote to neutralize effects of LSCG drugs (it will also remove the latex respirator if you wear it on your mouth)
-* New command: autoboop to neutralize effects of LSCG hypnosis
 * Extended the magiccheat command to Bondage Brawl
 * Changes in the Moaner:
   - Improved the vibe feature and extended it to similar activities (finger, fist, masturbate) and activities on ears (caress, kiss, lick, nibble)